costajob/akamai_ccu/README.md

 ```

 ### Configuration
-This gem requires you have a valid Akamai Luna Control Center account, enabled to use the CCU APIs.
+This gem requires you have a valid Akamai Luna Control Center account, enabled to add APIs clients.
-Akamai relies on a credentials file with three secret keys and a dedicated host for API authorization.
+Upon APIs client creation, you'll get the `client token` to be used to generate new APIs credentials data: these consist of a secret key, two token (client and access) and a dedicated host for API authorization.
-Detailing how to get this file is out of the scope of this readme, check Akamai's [official documentation](https://developer.akamai.com/introduction/Conf_Client.html) for that.
+Check Akamai's [official documentation](https://developer.akamai.com/introduction/Conf_Client.html) for more details.
-Suffice to say you have two main options:
+Suffice to say you have two main options to import credentials data:

 #### edgerc
-You can generate (by facility script or by hand) a specific file named `.edgerc`:
+You can generate (using a script or by hand) an INI file named `.edgerc`:
 ```
 [default]
 client_secret = xxx=